So, you’re a beginner or intermediate user of Excel and searching for the best Excel books that will take you somewhere

 OK.
 If you’re already introduced with Excel and know lots of general how-to features, then I will rate you as an intermediate Excel user.

 Choose these books for your reference.

 - Slaying Excel Dragons by Mike Girvin (Mike Girvin is the owner of the world’s most popular YouTube channel on Excel, ExcelIsFun)

 - Learn Excel 2013 Expert Skills with The Smart Method by Mike Smart

 - Learn Excel 2010 Expert Skills with The Smart Method by Mike Smart

 So, start with any of the above books, you will not regret.
-If you’ve any question or suggestion, please put it in the comment box below.
+If you’ve any questions or suggestions, please put them in the comment box below.